Neanderthals’ bone tool wasn’t for hunting — it was for making waterproof clothing

 “French” Neanderthals – True Fashionistas

-The team of anthropologists believes that Neanderthals wore leather and bags over 100,000 years ago.
+The team of anthropologists believes that Neanderthals wore leather and carried bags more than 100,000 years ago.
 They investigated the Abri du Maras site in France and discovered tools made from reindeer bones.
-Analysis confirmed that these tools were used for removing and processing hides, which were then fashioned into durable and waterproof clothing.
-It’s safe to say that these tools were, without exaggeration, indispensable for the task.
+Analysis confirmed that these tools were used for removing and processing hides, which were then fashioned into durable, waterproof clothing.
+These tools were indispensable for the task.

 Around 105,000 to 132,000 years ago, the Abri du Maras site served as a summer hunting camp for our prehistoric relatives.
-Returning to this location year after year, Neanderthals feasted on the meat of deer and wild horses.
-It’s possible that the valuable tool was invented during the process of splitting a deer’s femur to extract the bone marrow.
+Returning to this location year after year, Neanderthals fed on the meat of deer and wild horses.
+It’s possible that the tool was invented while splitting a deer’s femur to extract bone marrow.

-By analyzing the wear patterns found on a fragment of the bone tool, the team concluded that they were inconsistent with abrasive actions, such as scraping hides.
-On the contrary, they closely matched the marks created by repeated contact with soft tissues, as reported by IFLScience.
+By analyzing the wear patterns on a fragment of the bone tool, the team found the marks were inconsistent with abrasive actions like hide scraping.
+Instead, the marks matched those created by repeated contact with soft tissues, IFLScience reported.

 The marks on the bone tool indicate that it was used for skinning animals.